AskiaADX/ADXUtil/readme.md

-    generate <type> <name>        generate a new ADP or ADC structure (type is `adc` or `adp`) validate [<path>]             validate the uncompressed ADX structure build [<path>]                build the ADX file
+    generate <type> <name>        generate a new ADP or ADC structure (type is `adc` or `adp`) validate [<path>]             validate the uncompressed ADX structure publish <platform>            publish the adc on a web platform build [<path>]                build the ADX file
     show [<path>]                 show the output of the ADX config                        get or set the configuration (use the --authorXXX flags to set the config)